ClickHouse/examples/docker-compose-recipes/README.md

 - ctrl+C will abort executiong
 - once done, run `docker compose down` to tear down the environment

 ## Resources

 Make sure enough cpu cores, memory and disk are allocated for docker containers through docker settings.
-Some of these recipes do use up to 8 different hosts.
+Some of these recipes do use up to 8 different containers.

 ## Example use